rossetti/KSLBook/docs/04-Chapter4.md

 variables with a mean of 6 minutes.
 Service times of customers at station 1 are exponential random variables with a mean of 4 minute, and at station 2 are exponential random variables with mean 3 minute.
 Develop an model for this system.
-Run the simulation for exactly 20000 minutes and estimate for each station the expected average delay in queue for the customer, the expected time-average number of customers in queue, and the expected utilization.
+Run the simulation for 30 replications of 20000 minutes, with a warm up period of 5000 minutes.
+Estimate for each station the expected average delay in queue for the customer, the expected time-average number of customers in queue, and the expected utilization.
 In addition, estimate the average number of customers in the system and the average time spent in the system.
 :::